Kharacternyk/pacwall/README.rst

 ``90-pacwall.hook`` is an example of a pacman hook that you may put into ``/usr/share/libalpm/hooks/``.
-It will trigger wallpaper regenerating each time a package is removed, added or upgraded. **It's not a part of a package from AUR**, because one is expected to customize the pacwall invocation and flags.
+It will trigger wallpaper regenerating each time a package is removed, added or upgraded. **It's not a part of the package in AUR**, because one is expected to customize the pacwall invocation and flags.
 Also not everyone likes the noticeable delay that the hook introduces to pacman invocations.
 `Pywal integration`_ doesn't work.